Republic of China Armed Forces: Personnel

 As of 2024 the armed forces are estimated to have between 150,000 and 169,000 personnel.
 The number of reservists is estimated at 1.657 million.
 Starting in 2024, Taiwanese male citizens are required to serve 12 months in the military.

 According to the December 2022 reform known as the "Strengthening All-People's Defense Military Force Restructuring Plan" (強化全民國防兵力結構調整方案), ROCAF personnel will be organized into four categories: the Main Battle Troops (主戰部隊), the active-duty volunteer force that will be responsible primarily for fighting; the Garrison Troops (守備部隊), that will mostly consist of conscripts and be used for defending infrastructure; the Civil Defense System (民防系統), consisting of alternative service personnel that do not want or are ineligible for combat roles and will be used for humanitarian aid, medical assistance, and logistics; and the Reserve System (後備系統), providing former volunteers for the Main Battle Troops and former conscripts for the Garrison Troops.

 Immigrants from the PRC have to reside in Taiwan for twenty years before they can volunteer for military service.
 They are exempt from conscription.

 In 2025 the Taiwanese government increased the monthly bonus for volunteer service members to NT$30,000 (US$1,000), roughly double the previous amount.

-All-out defense
+All-out defence

-Since 2021 training for reserve formations has been increased with an emphasis placed on urban and asymmetric warfare.
+Since 2021, training for reserve formations has been increased with an emphasis placed on urban and asymmetric warfare.
 The training period for reservists has been increased to two weeks from 5–7 days.
 In 2022 reserves numbered 2.31 million.
-The 2022 Russian invasion of Ukraine increased support for and understanding from the public of the effectiveness of well trained and equipped reserves.
+The 2022 Russian invasion of Ukraine increased support for and understanding from the public of the effectiveness of well-trained and equipped reserves.
 In 2022 women were included in reserve training.
 Following the Russian invasion, the Ministry of Defense raised the required national stockpile minimum for medication from two months to six months with up to a years worth of stockpiles mandated for critical drugs.

 The military runs combat training camps for high school students during school breaks.